While Demand Is Returning, A Driver Shortage Is Making It Harder To Get A Rideshare In Chicago

-CHICAGO (CBS) — If you’ve tried to get a rideshare car lately, you know it’s not as easy to used to be before the pandemic.
+CHICAGO (CBS) — If you’ve tried to get a rideshare car lately, you know it’s not as easy as it used to be before the pandemic.

-As CBS 2’s Jim Williams reported Monday night, there is a driver shortage.READ MORE: Chicago Weather: Isolated Storms In Indiana Late Monday; Unseasonable Cool To Follow
+As CBS 2’s Jim Williams reported Monday night, there is a driver shortage.READ MORE: Stimulus Check Update: Is A Fourth Relief Payment Coming Your Way?

 We first met rideshare driver Jeanette Finn during the 2019 polar vortex.
 Finn said on a bitter Wednesday, Jan.
 30 of that year, “Downtown, I’ve never seen this empty.”